Čavoglave

-Although the village is not usually a tourist destination, The village has started to gain popularity due to the famous Croatian nationalist folk rock song "Bojna Čavoglave".
+Although the village is not usually a tourist destination, the village has started to gain popularity due to the famous Croatian nationalist folk rock song "Bojna Čavoglave".

 Population

-According to the data on the official website of the municipality, Čavoglave has 190 inhabitants.
+According to the data on the official website of the municipality, Čavoglave has 191 inhabitants.

 History

-During the Croatian War of Independence in 1991, Čavoglave was on the very front line, but they were never occupied.
+During the Croatian War of Independence in 1991, Čavoglave was on the very front line, but they were never occupied in the 1991 Yugoslav campaign in Croatia.
 A large number of locals took part in the fight against Krajina Serbs. Čavoglave was popularized by Thompson's song "Bojna Čavoglave". Čavoglave is also Thompson's birthplace.
 He built the Church of Croatian Martyrs there at his own expense, dedicated to Croatian Army soldiers and civilians who died during the war.
 There is an annual fund raising concert in honor of Victory and Homeland Thanksgiving Day in Čavoglave.